noaa-pifsc/PIFSC-CU-Containerized-Oracle-Development-Environment/core/docs/CODE Documentation.md

         -   The ForwardAgent feature is enabled to allow the git repositories to be cloned on the container host
 -   Automated Database Deployments:
     -   The individual project repositories that are implemented as git submodules for a given CODE fork must define automated database deployment scripts that can be executed via SQL*Plus
--   The git merge strategy requires the merge.ours.drive to be enabled, the following command can be used to enable it:
+-   The git merge strategy requires the merge.ours.drive to be enabled
+    -   Global configuration:
+        -   `git config --global merge.ours.driver true`
+    -   Working copy configuration (execute the following command in each working copy of the CODE or forked CODE repositories):
         -   `git config merge.ours.driver true`
 ## Container Host Instances
 -   For the development container and database instances the abbreviation used is "dev"
 -   For the test container and database instances the abbreviation used is "test"